-In all the craziness of organising your event – particularly the aftermath and wrap up – it’s important to remember to thank our sponsors for their support in making our fundraising events a success.
+In all the craziness of organising your event – particularly the aftermath and wrap up – it’s important to remember to thank your sponsors for their support in making our fundraising events a success.
 More than important – I would call it fundamental.

 1. Write a greeting card (not a business letter)

 Whilst technically the transaction between you and your sponsor is a ‘business’ one, that’s where the ‘business’ part of it should end.
 The truth of the matter is that sponsors genuinely have a vested interested in helping your group or cause or else they just wouldn’t sponsor it.
 Think of it this way, if you developed a new friendship and your friend helped you out in a certain situation, would you write them a formal letter to thank them?
 Absolutely not!
 You need to think of your sponsors as your new friends and treat them as such.
-Write a thank you greeting card but not the kind with long, flowing verses.
-Make your wording is personal, “you made our day” instead of “on behalf of” is much more appealing and you if appropriate you could include a story related to their donation.
+Write a thank you greeting card, but not the kind with long, flowing verses.
+Make sure your wording is personal, “you made our day” instead of “on behalf of” is much more appealing and you if appropriate you could include a story related to their donation.
 It will be appreciated more than you might realise.

 2. Share recent progress, no matter how small